cloud-partners/OCI-StreamSets/SDC Standalone/README.md

-# Cloudera Docker VM Version
+# StreamSets Data Collector Standalone Instance
 Note that this template specifically uses wget to fetch a specific version of StreamSets Data Collector (SDC) 3.5 to run on an Oracle Linux 7.2 instance.

 # Usage Guide